-I’m an Amazon kinda gal, so I found a 5 lb food-grade bag of Freshwater Diatomaceous Earth (sourced in the USA) available via Amazon Prime and had it delivered two days later, for the price of $13.99. #LoveAmazonPrime
+I’m an Amazon kinda gal, so I get a 10 lb food-grade bag of Freshwater Diatomaceous Earth on Amazon.
+It’s sourced in the USA and available via Prime, so I had it delivered two days later, for the price of $25.99. #LoveAmazonPrime

-Food-Grade Diatomaceous Earth fits right in with our mission of creating a healthier environment for both dogs & humans here at K9sOverCoffee by choosing natural alternatives over chemical based skincare & pest prevention products (in addition to feeding a minimally processed fresh food diet).
+Food-Grade Diatomaceous Earth fits right in with my mission of creating a healthier environment for both dogs and humans.

-It has a plethora of benefits ranging from preventing pests to detoxifying and cleansing the body.
+It has a plethora of benefits ranging from preventing pests to detoxifying and cleansing the body all the way to getting rid of fleas and ants!
 Enthusiastically recommended!

 P.S.
-I found out about a very informative article on the different uses and risks of DE for us humans on peststrategies com.
-Check it out by clicking the link below:
+I found out about a very informative article on the different uses and risks of DE for us humans on peststrategies.com.
+Check it out here.